Best apps to install first

 Bluebird is useful because it gives you a recognizable taxi option in many Indonesian cities.
 It is not always the cheapest answer.
 It is often a clean answer when you want a metered taxi brand, airport counter, or app taxi backup.

 Use this especially in Jakarta and other cities with strong Bluebird coverage.
-For remote villages and smaller islands, verify availability instead of assuming.
+Do not treat it as your island-wide answer for remote villages and smaller islands.

 Maps are not optional.
 Save your hotel, airport, station, port and first few stops before travel.
-Offline maps are useful when signal is weak or your eSIM activation decides to be dramatic.
+Offline maps are useful when signal is weak or your eSIM activation takes longer than planned.

 Translation apps help with menus, market questions, allergy notes, driver messages and signs.
 Keep the sentences short.
 “No peanuts, allergy” works better than a paragraph about your medical history.